Teresa Sampsonia: Second mission

-Departure from Safavid kingdom
+Departure from Safavid Iran

 Shirley and Teresa were troubled by the jealousy of several nobles and grandees at court, who spread a rumour that Teresa was a Muslim before she became a Christian.
 They disgraced her to the Shah, and it was reportedly published in the court that he intended to execute her by burning.
 (Note: Apostasy in Islam was (and is) considered a crime punishable by the death penalty.
 See also; Apostasy in Islam.)
 Fifteen days after hearing the report, Robert died of fever on 13 July 1628 in Qazvin.
 According to his wishes, he was buried in the Discalced Carmelite church in Isfahan.
 The Shah summoned Teresa, asking her why the grandees were so opposed to her.
 She remained silent to protect them; according to contemporaneous accounts, the Shah advised her not to be afraid, "because it would be harder for him to put one woman to death than a hundred men".
 Some of his corrupt officials plundered her wealth.
 Teresa reportedly became seriously ill, and was moved to Isfahan to receive the sacraments from the priests; she recovered and decided to move to a Christian land.

 In the Safavid Empire, women were prohibited from travelling abroad without permission.
-So the Carmelites in Isfahan asked the governor of Shiraz, Emamqoli Khan, son of the celebrated Allahverdi Khan (one of Abbas's closest associates), for consent on Teresa's behalf.
-A favourite of Emamqoli Khan wanted to marry Teresa, and reminded the governor of the report that she had been a Muslim before she was a Christian.
+So the Carmelites in Isfahan asked the governor of Shiraz, Imam Quli Khan, son of the celebrated Allahverdi Khan (one of Abbas's closest associates), for consent on Teresa's behalf.
+A favourite of Imam Quli Khan wanted to marry Teresa, and reminded the governor of the report that she had been a Muslim before she was a Christian.
 She was ordered to appear before a mullah (a religious judge) in a mosque, who would question her about her past and her religion.
 This was unacceptable to the Carmelites, who asked the governor to have Teresa questioned in the church of the Carmelite fathers.
 The mullah rejected this, but an agreement was reached that they would meet in the home of a steward of the governor of Shiraz, who was a friend of the Carmelite Fathers.
 She was questioned for an hour before she was allowed to return home.